narencachy/aks-quickstart/README.md

 kubectl apply -f webapp

 # Wait for service to start
-kubectl get svc,pods
+kubectl get svc webapp

+# Wait for the public IP

-# Browse to public IP
+# curl the public IP
+w=`kubectl get svc | grep webapp` && set -- $w && w=$4 && echo $w
+curl $w

 ```

 If you look in the webapp directory, you will notice that the service definition and the deployment are in separate files.
-Since the service creates an Azure Load Balancer, having the files separate makes it easy to modify a deployment without affecting the Azure Load Balancer.
+Since the service creates an Azure Load Balancer, having the files separate makes it easy to modify a deployment without accidentally affecting the Azure Load Balancer.

 ```